xspec/xspec/docs/xslt-code-coverage-by-element.md

 # XSLT Element Code Coverage

-## Categories
+## Coverage Status

-The following list describes the categories used in code coverage.
-These categories are actually CSS class names used on span elements that enclose each node in the coverage report.
+The following list describes the coverage status values used in code coverage.
+They are actually CSS class names used on span elements that enclose each node in the coverage report.

 - **Hit** - the node was executed
 - **Missed** - the node was not executed